 Devastating brush fires have resulted in establishment of more fire stations and facilities in hillside areas and in more stringent requirements for fire hydrant installation, hillside brush clearance, fire access road systems, home sprinklers, fire resistant construction and landscaping materials, and development of improved firefighting strategies and equipment.
 In 1962 the Department acquired its first helicopter with water dropping capability.
 Subsequently, aircraft became important equipment for fighting brush fires.
 They were used for dropping water and chemicals on targeted fire areas.
-Flammable roofs have long been identified by fire agencies as major contributors to property damage and the spreading of fire storms in developed areas near brush lands.
-In 1970, following the Chatsworth fire in which 113 homes were damaged or destroyed, the City required that new homes in Mountain Fire Districts (now VHFHSZs) treat combustible roof materials so as to make them more resistant to fire.
+Flammable roofs long had been identified by fire agencies as major contributors to property damage and the spreading of fire storms in developed areas near brush lands.
+In 1970, following the Chatsworth fire in which 113 homes were damaged or destroyed, the City required that new homes in Mountain Fire Districts (now VHFHSZs)

+treat combustible roof materials so as to make them more resistant to fire.
 Following the devastating December 1989 Sesnon (Granada Hills) fire which destroyed or damaged 30 dwellings, combustible roofing material was banned from use in construction of new homes in Mountain Fire Districts (now VHFHSZs).

-Today, structures in Fire Districts (including VHFHSZs and Fire District 1) are required to meet specific building and fire code requirements pertaining to fire safety.
-The provisions of Building Code Section 91.7203, which include standards around projections, fire sprinklers, canopies, and non-conforming buildings, apply to both Fire District 1 and Very High Fire Hazard Severity Zones.
-Buildings in VHFHSZs are also subject to the requirements of Building Code Section 91.7207, which includes additional restrictions on unenclosed under floor areas, utilities, attic openings and roofing.
-Additionally, these structures are subject to the Los Angeles Fire Code, which requires a 20 foot width for all access roads, brush management within 200 feet of any structure, and sets minimum standards for the size of address numbers.
+Today, structures in Fire Districts (including Very High Fire Hazard Severity Zones and Fire District 1) are required to meet specific building and fire code requirements pertaining to fire safety.
+The provisions of Building Code Section 91.7203, which include standards around projections, sprinklers, canopies, and non-conforming buildings, apply to both Fire District 1 and Very High Fire Hazard Severity Zones.
+Buildings in Very High Severity Zones are also subject to the requirements of Building Code Section 91.7207, which includes additional restrictions on unenclosed under floor areas, utilities, attic openings and roofing.
 Within Fire District 1 only Types I, II, and III construction are allowed, while types IV and V, which generally involve more combustible materials, are prohibited.
 Openings of exterior walls (i.e. windows and doors) must have additional fire resistant protection.
 There are additional code requirements related to roof coverings and structure, structural fire rating, exterior walls, and architectural details.

 Several other factors have helped to bolster safety within Very High Fire Hazard Severity Zones.
 The Los Angeles Fire Department has acquired equipment specifically to better fight fires in hillside areas, including smaller fire and response vehicles that are better able to navigate narrow hillside streets.
-The Los Angeles Fire Department designates "Red Flag Day" curb zones, which prohibit parking on high fire risk days to ensure adequate space for fire fighting equipment and ingress/egress should a fire break out.
+The Los Angeles Fire Department designates "Red Flag Day" curb zones, which prohibit parking on high fire risk days to ensure adequate space for fire fighting equipment should a fire break out.
 When feasible, new essential public facilities are located outside of fire zones.
-Essential facilities that are located in VHFHSZ's and other hazard areas are prioritized for retrofit and mitigation measures, as detailed in Safety Element Policy 1.1.3 Facility/Systems Location and Maintenance and Program 35 Resilience in Capital Improvements Planning and Facilities Maintenance.
+The few essential facilities that are located in VHFHS zones have mitigation measures.